Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

-After turning my dying plant into a thriving collection of four (yes, I successfully propagated it three times), I’m sharing everything I learned.
-In this guide, you’ll discover the exact watering technique that saved my plant, how to diagnose common problems, and a simple propagation method that works every time.
+The good news is that philodendrons really are one of the most forgiving tropical houseplants you can own.
+Unlike their fussy cousin the fiddle leaf fig, they bounce back from almost anything — once you know what you were doing wrong.
+After turning my dying plant into a thriving collection of four (yes, I propagated it three times), I’m sharing everything I learned: the exact watering technique that saved it, how to diagnose the common problems, and a propagation method that works every time.

 Quick Answer: Philodendron Care Basics

-How to care for philodendron in short: Place your philodendron in bright, indirect light (though it tolerates low light).
-Water only when the top 1-2 inches of soil are completely dry — typically every 7-14 days.
-Use well-draining soil and a pot with drainage holes.
-Keep temperatures between 65-85°F. Fertilize monthly during spring and summer only.
+How to care for philodendron, in short: place it in bright, indirect light (though it tolerates low light); water only when the top 1–2 inches of soil are completely dry, typically every 7–14 days; use well-draining soil and a pot with drainage holes; keep temperatures between 65–85°F; and fertilize monthly during spring and summer only.

 What Is a Philodendron?